lucasdistasi/crypto-balance-tracker/README.md

 :warning: Please note that the Coingecko API has [rate limits for the Free Plan](https://www.coingecko.com/en/api/pricing).
-To avoid hitting the rate limit, a scheduler retrieves and updates the price of the saved cryptos every 180 seconds.
+A scheduler retrieves and updates the price of the saved cryptos based on a given cronjob, nevertheless **Coingecko gives a limit of 10K calls per month and 30 per minute**.
-This ensures that the end-users do not exceed the rate limit by making multiple API calls.
+Keep this in mind when configuring the amount to cryptos to update in the specified cronjob time.

-Keep in mind that the balances displayed in the app might not be 100% accurate due to variations in price data from different exchanges.
+The balances displayed in the app might not be 100% accurate due to variations in price data from different exchanges.
 However, any discrepancies should be minimal.
 <br>